harshitgoel96/Ergodox_BLE/project_update.md

     Generate Gerbers, and schema pdf  to get feedback from a few of people.

 * **24-Jan-2019**
     Feedback was positive.
 Gave order to JLCPCB.
 Fingers crossed.

+* **30-Jan-2019**
+    Used lister's case to create acrylic case with clearance for USB-C and connection pads.